 Six founding organizations joined together to seek the transparency that SB 1421 promised:

 The California Reporting Project now includes dozens of organizations: from daily newspapers to public radio stations, nonprofit news groups to college journalism programs.
-Together these organizations have opened hundreds of public records requests with law enforcement agencies in California.
+Together these organizations have opened thousands of public records requests with law enforcement agencies and their overseers in California.

 Even before SB 1421 took effect, police unions appealed to the California Supreme Court for extraordinary relief to block it.
 When that didn’t work, police unions filed dozens of challenges in county courts.
 Members of the California Reporting Project have fought for transparency in court: